 I teach to both cameras like I would to you in a lesson with me, but because I have no questions being fired at me and distracting the workflow, I have the chance to explain in full depth what I’m doing, what I see David Gilmour is doing, what will get you certain sounds, certain control of your fingers and generally raise the game of your guitar playing for everything you approach in the future.

-better yet, you can rewind, replay every tip until you fully understand what’s going on.
+Better yet, you can rewind and replay every tip until you fully understand what’s going on.

-The video lessons are ample and around the 5 – 10 minute mark, we take around 2 bars at a time and I show you every bit about those 2 bars.
+The video lessons are around the 5 – 10 minute mark.
+We take around 2 bars at a time and I show you every bit about those 2 bars.

-Then you have the slowed down play throughs at the end to hone your timing/feel as well as the tab on screen throughout so you can practice in your hotel room after a meeting or on a lunch break at work on your phone, ipad or laptop.
+Then you have the slowed down play throughs at the end will hone your timing/feel, and you have the tab on screen throughout, so you can practice in your hotel room after a meeting, or on a lunch break at work on your phone, ipad or laptop.

-So this now leaves only one negative in comparison to 1 – 1 lessons.. your feedback and questions.
+So this now only leaves one comparison to 1 – 1 lessons: your feedback and questions.